willgarcia/rotc/03-k8s-deploy/03-03-helm/README.md

 helm rollback $RELEASE_NAME 1
 ```

-You should see output similar to: `Rollback was a success.`
+You should see output similar to: `Rollback was a success!
+Happy Helming!`

 A process similar to the upgrade happened during the rollback.
 The history has also now a third revision: